• REVERSE MORTGAGE INFO

 It is the underwriter's job to compile data on a borrower to determine if a borrower qualifies for a mortgage loan.

 A mortgage underwriter is responsible for analyzing documents provided by a mortgage applicant, assessing and evaluating risk to the lender.
 It is the underwriter's job to approve, suspend,or deny your mortgage application and ensure your loan will not default and that you have the ability to repay the loan.
 In order words, they are there to make sure you truly qualify for the mortgage.
 In short, they are just doing their job.
-If risks were missed that led to a borrower defaulting on their loan and the lender bears the cost, the underwriter can be held accountable for it.
 Underwriters also protect you from a mortgage you cannot afford.

-The FHA underwriter's job is to ensure that all FHA applications and documents meet FHA standards and that the loan is insurable according to FHA underwriting guidelines.
-HECM loans are FHA loans and also require an underwriting review.
+The FHA underwriter's job is to ensure that all FHA applications and documents meet FHA standards and that the loan is insurable by FHA and according to FHA underwriting guidelines.

 MORTGAGE LOAN ORIGINATOR-CLICK HERE